-Differentiated care is a client-centred approach that simplifies and adapts HIV services across the cascade to reflect the preferences and expectations of various groups of people living with HIV (PLHIV) while reducing unnecessary burdens on the health system.
-By providing differentiated care, also called differentiated service delivery, the health system can reallocate resources to those most in need.
+Differentiated service delivery, also known as differentiated care, is a client-centred approach that simplifies and adapts HIV services across the cascade to reflect the preferences and expectations of various groups of people living with HIV (PLHIV) while reducing unnecessary burdens on the health system.
+By providing differentiated service delivery, the health system can reallocate resources to those most in need.

-Differentiated care aims to enhance the quality of the client experience.
+Differentiated service delivery aims to enhance the quality of the client experience.
 It puts the client at the centre of service delivery.
 It also ensures the health system functions in both a medically accountable and efficient manner.
 The central driver to adapting service provision is the client’s needs.

-Differentiated care applies across the HIV continuum to all three of the 90-90-90 targets (90% of people living with HIV should know their status; 90% who know their status should be on ART; 90% of those on ART should be virologically suppressed).
-Differentiated care includes models of care appropriate/suited to testing people unaware of their HIV status to viral suppression of HIV clients enrolled in care.
+Differentiated service delivery applies across the HIV continuum to all three of the 90-90-90 targets (90% of people living with HIV should know their status; 90% who know their status should be on ART; 90% of those on ART should be virologically suppressed).
+Differentiated service delivery includes models of care appropriate/suited to testing people unaware of their HIV status to viral suppression of HIV clients enrolled in care.

 Read more here.